tuolden/grocery-genie/README.md

 # Grocery Genie - Multi-Retailer Grocery Data Collector

 A comprehensive grocery data collection system that gathers purchase data from multiple retailers (Costco, Walmart, Publix) and stores it in a PostgreSQL database.
+Deployed on K3s with staging and production environments.

 ## 🎯 **Overview**